ardalis/ardalis-com-gatsby/src/pages/blog/better-faster-demos-with-screencast-videos.md

 Like Zoom, Teams meetings support recording.
 I haven't tried launching and recording a single-person Teams meeting, so I need someone to verify this works, but worst case scenario you might need to loop in one of your coworkers so you have two people in the meeting.

+### Loom

+[Loom is another good option for quick screencast videos and demos](https://www.loom.com/).
+It offers cross-platform (even mobile) screen recording and has a free plan that probably works for a lot of people at least in the short term and for most demo use cases (video length limit of 5 minutes).
+Then of course there are more full-featured business plans for a monthly subscription.

 ### More Options

 There are many options to choose from.
 Here's one article reviewing the [8 different free and paid screen recorders for Windows 10](https://atomisystems.com/screencasting/record-screen-windows-10/).
 Find one that works for you.